-Are Your Hormones Unbalanced?
-Find out with the DUTCH Test
+Are your Hormones Umbalanced?
+Find out with the DUTCH test.

 As a Functional Medicine practitioner, I’m interested in finding out the causes of your health problems and this means a lot of detective work to discover imbalances in your organs and systems.
 To help pinpoint these I use specific tests allowing me to take a detailed look at the biochemistry of your body.

 In this blog we’ll dive into one test I use to examine hormone balance, the Dried Urine Test for Comprehensive Hormones, or DUTCH test.

 Functional tests are incredibly useful as although during a consultation I take a detailed case history, it’s impossible to always predict accurately what’s happening inside your body.
 Often, similar symptoms have different causes.

 Functional testing pinpoints the precise biochemical imbalances occurring within your body’s cells.
 This means I can target your treatment programme to reverse the problems causing your symptoms, avoiding the need for any guesswork.

 Are you Suffering from Hormone Imbalance?

 In this article we’ll concentrate mainly on the sex hormones oestrogen, progesterone and testosterone.
 Healthy levels of these hormones are incredibly important, and they’re typically out of balance in PMS, fibroids, period problems, endometriosis, poor bone health and fertility issues.